nicolasmarie1/pcvs/docs/source/ref/config.rst

 The compiler node describes how to use a compiler, it include the following nodes:
 * ``program``: the name of the program to execute
-* ``envs``: the env to export at build time for that compiler, usefull if you are using a Makefile
+* ``envs``: the env to export at build time for that compiler, useful if you are using a Makefile
 * ``extension``: the source code extension match by the compilers.
-* ``variants``: differents version of the same compiler configuration entry.
+* ``variants``: different version of the same compiler configuration entry.

 compilers node example